Search &/or Print the WIOA Policy Manual

 See Section 10.3.6.1 for information on calculating family income to help determine Youth Program eligibility.

 Documentation requirements for income can be found in the Guide to WIOA Eligibility Determination and Documentation.
-Career planners may accept self-attestation of income, but only as a last resort when other documentation is not available.
+Career planners may accept self-attestation of income.

 Defined Benefit Plan